'Moon Knight' Release Schedule: When Does Episode 2 Hit Disney Plus?

-Marvel's Moon Knight is here and its set to be the latest must-watch appointment with Disney Plus.
+Marvel's Moon Knight is here and is already looking like a must-watch appointment with Disney Plus.
 When can we expect to see (and hear) Oscar Isaac as the troubled superhero?

-The first episode of Moon Knight has just hit Disney Plus.
-Now begins the wait for episode 2.
+The first episode of Moon Knight kicked things off with a cryptic phone call, a tragic dinner date and some harrowing action scenes.
+Now, we're ready to suit up for episode 2.
 Releases will likely follow previous Marvel shows on Disney Plus, with one episode arriving each Wednesday.
 We know that there will be six in the season and that they'll clock in at around 40 to 50 minutes each.

 Moon Knight episode release dates and times